james-mattison/light/README.md

 ---

-_Library for interacting with Philip Hue Lights_
+_Library for interacting with Philips Hue Lights_

 ## Description: